 Making a profit is the name of the game and the duo hit the jackpot in Limerick City at the collection of a former music promoter and nightclub owner.
 Amongst the pop memorabilia from U2 and Thin Lizzy, there’s a piece with links to a famous English actor and hell-raiser.

-Dowling: 'We found this petition from 1876 signed by noble folk, you can tell from the names and address that they have quite a good social standing.
+Dowling: 'We found a petition from 1876 signed by noble folk, you can tell from the names and address that they have quite a good social standing.
 They were petitioning to have the law changed in 1876 to allow you to marry your dead wife's sister.

 ‘It's a really quirky piece and Ali (Ali Foy) – who manages the Dublin office and researches the provenance of items – looked into it a bit more and the law was changed a couple of years later.
 This petition may have actually brought about a change in the law, to allow you to marry your dead wife's sister.'